tiendu/tiendu.github.io/_posts/2026-06-09-nextflow-snakemakw-wdl-2026-eng.md

 title: "Nextflow vs Snakemake vs WDL in 2026: Executive Guide to Cloud Cost Control, Compliance, and Audit Readiness"
 date: 2026-06-09
 categories: ["Bioinformatics & Scientific Tools", "Automation, Systems & Engineering"]
+pinned: false
 ---

 Workflow engines are often compared by syntax.

 That is the wrong comparison for executive management.

-In 2026, the better question is:
+The real decision is not:

+> Which workflow language looks nicer?

+The real decision is:

-> Which workflow system helps the organization control expensive cloud compute, produce reliable scientific results, and give auditors clean evidence when they ask for it?
+> Which operating model helps the organization control expensive cloud compute, produce reliable scientific results, and give auditors clean evidence when they ask for it?

 For bioinformatics, genomics, computational biology, and large-scale scientific computing, the workflow engine is not just a developer tool.